-He settled in a treehouse with high hopes of a protection spell surrounding it.
-"How did I climb up to this self-proclaimed hiding place?"
-He thought momentarily but couldn't remember.
-He wouldn't dare peep into a tiny hole one inch apart from his clammy face, but the moon decided to focus its brightness into that very space.
-"Traitor!"
-He thought.
+There was a tiny hole.
+He wouldn't dare peep into that tiny hole just one inch apart from his clammy face.
+But then the moon was a traitor by deciding to focus its brightness into that very little space.
 Apollo sat awkwardly with both arms squeezing his knees, making sure he didn't move a muscle, but knew he had to move away from that freaking hole.
 Imagining the old hag's glaring eyes suddenly popping from it, he cautiously did a backward crabwalk and stopped when mist started to get through the tiny hole.

 "Apollo."
 His eyeballs almost exploded.
 It sounded like the angel of death coming to get him.